 Anyway I tried r6057, r6085, r6095, r6099, r6102 and none of them had the issue, r6103 had the issue, so it would seem that's the culprit, especially since it has to do with lighting calculations.

-#11 Updated by mikegroshans over 10 years ago
+#11 Updated by mikegroshans about 11 years ago

 godisgovernment: as previously mentioned, r6103 is almost certainly the revision which caused this. r6267 was supposed to have a possible fix, but the behavior was unfortunately the same afterwards (though not any worse).
 I have not checked revisions past maybe r6273, so it may have been fixed somewhere in between as a side effect; I'll check sometime this weekend.

-#18 Updated by mikegroshans over 10 years ago
+#18 Updated by mikegroshans about 11 years ago

 Sorry I didn't respond earlier.
 I don't have access to a machine that can run dolphin at the moment, so I don't have build numbers.
 But for the latest builds, as late as the 22nd, I confirmed that the issue is NOT fixed.
 I even tested this on another machine.
 Water highlights in this portion of dragon roost remain pink for the DX9 plugin.
 Opengl still renders correctly.
 I cannot test DX11.

-#20 Updated by Lucas.Szczepurek over 10 years ago
+#20 Updated by Lucas.Szczepurek about 11 years ago

 Because this open against I'd write what I know now ..